 The FLSA sets the minimum working age at 14 for non-agricultural jobs.
-Workers from ages 14 to 18 cannot work in occupations that are deemed hazardous by the Secretary of Labor.
-These include mining, excavation, manufacturing explosives, and using some power-driven equipment.
-Minors occasionally can work at work sites in hazardous industries, but only in limited tasks that have been declared safe.
+Workers aged 14-18 cannot work in occupations that are deemed hazardous by the Department of Labor.
+These include mining, excavation, manufacturing explosives, and occupations involving certain power-driven equipment.
+Minors can occasionally be employed at work sites within hazardous industries, but only in limited tasks that have been declared safe.

 Hours Teens Are Legally Allowed to Work

-There are also employment restrictions that refer only to minors of particular ages.
+There are also employment restrictions that apply only to minors of particular ages.

-Children under age 14 cannot work any non-agricultural jobs unless employed by their parents in a non-hazardous industry.
+Under Age 14: Children under age 14 cannot take on any non-agricultural jobs unless employed by their parents in a non-hazardous industry.

-Children ages 14-15 can only work hours when they are not in school.
+Ages 14-15: Children aged 14-15 can only work hours when they are not in school.
 There are also rules about how many hours they can work each day.
 They can work up to 3 hours per day on a school day, and 18 hours total during a school week.